Stuart Zagnit

 Stuart Zagnit (sometimes credited as Stan Hart) is an American voice, film and television actor.
 He has worked in Broadway, off-Broadway, regional and national tours, television, films, commercials, and voice-overs.
 Zagnit has worked as a voice actor for 4Kids Entertainment, DuArt Film and Video, and TAJ Productions.
+He is best known for voicing Professor Oak in the Pokémon franchise.